-Relax and unwind with 9 miles of unspoiled beaches, this park is the perfect setting for sunbathing, swimming and stargazing.
+Nine miles of unspoiled beaches provide the perfect setting for sunbathing, swimming and stargazing.
 Fishing opportunities abound off the beach or in Apalachicola Bay.
-The park has six large picnic facilities equipped with grills, tables and nearby restrooms.
-Camping opportunities at the park include two primitive campsites, a 60-site campground and a group camp.
-Park Location: 1900 E. Gulf Beach Drive St. George Island, FL 32328
+The park has six large picnic shelters equipped with grills, tables and nearby restrooms.
+Camping opportunities at the park include two primitive campsites, a 60 site campground and a group camp.

+Park Location: 1900 E Gulf Beach Dr. St. George Island, FL 32328